 Well, people don't necessarily compartmentalize that.
 And so I am a big proponent of being conscious of that.

-And for right or for wrong, people make split judgment decisions on what they see you doing online or in public, and so being mindful of that, I think, is really important.
+For right or for wrong, people make split judgment decisions on what they see you doing online or in public, and so being mindful of that.
+I think, is really important.

 For example, we don't have any clients coming into our office at this point, but I have a pretty strict dress code.
 And that's because people make decisions about lawyers’ capabilities based on what we're wearing.
 And I think that's silly, but that's what happens.

 But I will say, so I'm taking like, ‘cause I think April and Tyler are great and I'm taking all these notes.
 And I was like, “Oh, shoot.
 I should probably go back and look at my really old, personal profile stuff from, like, way back when I was like, ‘Ooh, I haven't looked at that in a while.
 I should probably go dig in.’ ”

 People will dig in.
 People will dig into your background, right?

 Yeah, and I think that, Kelly, you bring up such a good point here and it actually tees up another question for April and Tyler, that you probably have examples of yourself.
 I think you bring up such a good point that you are who you are who you are.